steffenmueller4/steffenmueller4.github.io/_posts/2021-05-16-overview-of-architecture-review-processes.md

   1. The review team which consists of experts assembled for the review on the basis of their expertise, their independence from the specific project, and their ability to conduct themselves appropriately in a potentially difficult interpersonal situation.
   1. The Architecture Review Board (ARB) which is a standing team that oversees the review process and its effect on the organization.

-Moreover, there are further roles in the overall process - depending on the size of the enterprise and if these roles are required:
+Moreover, there are further roles in the overall process - depending on the size of the organization and if these roles are required:
   1. There is a review client which is often the project team.
 The review client pays for the development or is the architecture review’s sponsor.
   1. The project members who present the architecture to the review team in the process.
   1. The project management encompasses all the managers responsible for the project’s success.